Our People

 Director - Manitoba

-She actively participates on various committees and advisory boards, contributing to national and international science fairs, sustainability initiatives, and teacher professional development.
-As a dedicated leader in environmental education, Dr. Bajaj is committed to empowering educators and students to integrate sustainability and ecological literacy into their learning experiences.
+As a dedicated leader in environmental education, Anju is committed to empowering educators and students to integrate sustainability and ecological literacy into their learning experiences.

-With nearly 20 years of experience in the field of education, she strongly believes in the importance and power of environmental education in bringing about positive change.
+With 20 years of experience in the field of education, she strongly believes in the importance and power of environmental education in bringing about positive change.
 Stephanie is very concerned about the eco-anxiety young people face today, and is committed to helping kids develop the knowledge, skills, and confidence needed to take positive environmental action.

 Stephanie’s current interests include: Eco-anxiety, climate justice, environmental stewardship projects, climate change, biodiversity, and SEL education as well as being outdoors - running, biking, hiking, or snowshoeing.